Underground works :

 Our teams offer a complete range of techniques including TBM boring and blasting by conventional methods or with road-headers.
 They have full control on all types of firm and soft ground and bedrock.

-Our dedicated teams manage the specific risks inherent to each kind of worksite, including road, rail and industrial structures.
-They are competent to operate, whatever the land type, environment or technique required.
+Our dedicated teams manage the specific risks associated with all types of worksite, whether on road, rail or industrial structures.
+They are able to operate whatever the terrain, environment or technique required.

 Some prestigious underground projects